ibm-cloud-docs/watson-assistant/deploy-whatsapp.md

 - A text response that contains more than 1,600 characters is broken up into multiple responses.
 - Do not include HTML elements in your text responses.
-- The WhatsApp with Twilio integration does not support chat transfers that are initiated with the *Connect to human agent* response type.
+- The WhatsApp with Twilio integration does not support chat transfers that are initiated with the *Connect to agent* response type.
 - If you use Markdown syntax, see the *Supported Markdown syntax* table.
 - To include a hypertext link in a text response, specify the URL directly.
 Do not use markdown syntax for links.
 For example, specify `Contact us at https://www.ibm.com.`